Blues Traveler: Mainstream breakthrough

 The double live album Live from the Fall was released in 1996.
 It featured recordings from the band's autumn 1995 concerts and showcased the strength of the band's live performances.

 The next studio album, Straight On till Morning, also produced by Barbiero/Thompson, was released in 1997.
 It achieved platinum status, reaching number 11 on the Billboard 200 albums chart, but did not perform as well as four.
 The single "Carolina Blues" peaked at number four on the Mainstream Rock Tracks.

 By the end of 1998, the band had prepared a concept album called The Sun, The Storm and The Traveler, based on Aesop's fable of The North Wind and the Sun, and they planned to record it after a recess in the fall of 1999.
 That summer, John Popper had emergency heart surgery due to artery blockage, forcing the band to cancel their annual July 4 Red Rocks shows at the last minute.

-During the hiatus, Popper released a solo album with a backing band consisting of Dave Matthews Band drummer Carter Beauford and members of the group Cycomotogoat.
+During the hiatus, Popper released a solo album with a backing band consisting of drummer Carter Beauford and members of the group Cycomotogoat.

 The band made an appearance performing as themselves in the 1998 movie Blues Brothers 2000 and the 1999 independent film Wildflowers, which had been filmed a couple of years earlier.

 Sheehan's death and new lineup

-On August 20, 1999, Bobby Sheehan was found dead in his New Orleans, Louisiana home, where he had been recording music with some friends the night before.
-Sheehan's death was ruled an accidental drug overdose, with cocaine, Valium, and heroin found in his system.
+On August 20, 1999, Bobby Sheehan was found dead in his New Orleans, Louisiana, home, where he had been recording music with some friends the night before.
+Sheehan's death was ruled an accidental drug overdose, with cocaine, valium, and heroin found in his system.

 The remaining members of Blues Traveler convened and agreed that Sheehan would have wanted them to continue as a band.
 Auditions for a new bassist were held in concert, and included Chan Kinchla's younger brother Tad, who was unanimously determined to be the best choice for the role.
-Additionally, an open call was sent for a permanent keyboard player, a role of which Sheehan had often been a proponent.
+Additionally, the band also auditioned for a permanent keyboardist—an action Sheehan had often urged.
 In January 2000, Ben Wilson of the jump blues band Big Dave & the Ultrasonics was chosen, and has since become a central contributor to the band's songwriting.

 The band discarded their concept album material, instead releasing a smaller online EP, Decisions of the Sky: A Traveler's Tale of Sun and Storm, and went to work collectively composing a new set of songs with the new lineup.
 The resulting album was Bridge, which had the working title Bridge Outta Brooklyn as a tribute to Sheehan (with both the acronym B.O.B. and his nickname "Brooklyn Bobby").
 The songs "Girl Inside My Head" and "Just for Me" received airplay, but the album's sales fell somewhat short of expectations.

 The live album What You and I Have Been Through and the compilation Travelogue: Blues Traveler Classics were both released in 2002.